Introduction

 EyouAgro Tape Raschel Shade Cloth

-If you need lightweight garden shade cloths to protect plants, the EyouAgro Tape Raschel Shade Cloth can perfectly meet your needs.
+If you need lightweight garden shade cloths to protect plants, the EyouAgro Tape Raschel Shade Cloth is perfect.

-Tape Shade cloth, made of high-quality polyethylene and excellent protection against harmful UV rays and heat, is manufactured to have a high shade efficiency.
+Tape Shade cloth, made of high-quality polyethylene and providing excellent protection against harmful UV rays and heat, is manufactured to be highly shade efficient.

 It can protect your plants from the hot sun with less mesh material than other types of shade cloths.
 The high-quality shade cloths provide maximum protection to the plant.